 December's sales were revised up to a 427,000-unit pace from the previously reported 414,000-unit rate.
 Economists polled by Reuters had forecast new home sales, which are measured when contracts are signed, falling to a 400,000-unit pace in January.

-Sales in the Northeast soared 73.7 percent to a seven-month high, %VIRTUAL-article-sponsoredlinks%while the South recorded a 10.4 percent rise in transactions to a more than five-year high.
+Sales in the Northeast soared 73.7 percent to a seven-month high, while the South recorded a 10.4 percent rise in transactions to a more than five-year high.

-These regions have borne the brunt of the unseasonably cold weather that has been blamed for holding back economic activity.
-Sales, however, tumbled 17.2 percent in the Midwest last month, while rising 11 percent in the West.
+These regions along with the Midwest have experienced unusually cold weather that has been blamed for holding back economic activity.
+Sales tumbled 17.2 percent in the Midwest last month, while rising 11 percent in the West.

-Housing lost momentum in the second half of last year following a run-up in mortgage rates and a persistent shortage of properties on the market.
+New homes are a small segment of the housing market, which lost momentum in the second half of last year following a run-up in mortgage rates and a shortage of properties for sale.

 A supply of 6 months is normally considered a healthy balance between supply and demand.